 Panelbase is a website that will pay you to complete surveys.
 It’s free to join and available to users in the UK.
-In this blog post I will do a full review and give tips on how you can earn the most rewards from them.
+Let’s take a look at it.

 I’ve been a member for a while and my total earnings are now over £50.
 I only use the website sparingly but have still managed to earn worthwhile amounts.
 Now I have some experience at the website I thought it would be a good time to do an honest review.

 I’m only doing this because unfortunately lots of other bloggers like to review survey websites and tell you how good they are yet they have no proof they actually use them.
 They only write the reviews to get themselves traffic and affiliate income.
 Please be aware of that.
 You can click on the image to see it in full size.

 One of the most important aspects of any survey website is the payout criteria and whether they are reliable.
 Panelbase scores highly here.
 The payout threshold is fairly low at £10.
 I’ve never had any problems with receiving my reward money via bank transfer.
 The great thing about bank transfer payments is you avoid Paypal fees.